theatallah/Budget-Vs-Forecast/README.md

 Region Analysis can be found [here](https://github.com/theatallah/Budget-vs-forecast/blob/main/Snapshots/Region%20study.jpg)

+What are the costelements that are contributing to most of changes [here](https://github.com/theatallah/Budget-vs-forecast/blob/main/Snapshots/decomposition%20tree.jpg)

 ## Conclusions:

 Overall, the report suggests that actual spending is higher than planned, and forecasts predict continued higher spending.